vojinpavlovic/nginx_gateway/README.md

-# 📚 Vasa Knjiga API Gateway
+# 📚 Nginx API Gateway
-Vasa Knjiga API Gateway, built in [nginx](https://nginx.com/).
+Nginx API Gateway, built in [nginx](https://nginx.com/).
 It's main purpose is for routing, logging and protecting private routes aswell rate limiting.
 It is a entry point for client application.

 ## 📋 Prerequisites
 [nginx](https://nginx.com/)